yuvalmGS/gigaspaces-wiki-jekyll/xap97/memory-management-facilities.markdown

 |`space-config.engine.initial_load` | When a persistent space running in LRU cache policy mode is started/deployed, it loads data from the underlying data source before being available for clients to access.
 The default behavior is to load data up to 50% of the `space-config.engine.cache_size value`.
 See the [Reloading Data](./lru-cache-policy.html#Reloading Data) section for details. | 50 | LRU |
 |`space-config.engine.memory_usage.`{%wbr%}`lruTouchThreshold` | LRU touch activity kicks-in when the percentage of objects within the space exceeds `space-config.engine.memory_usage.lruTouchThreshold` where the `space-config.engine.cache_size` is the max amount.
 This avoid the overhead involved with the LRU activity.
 A 0 value means always touch, 100 means no touch at all.{% wbr %}The default value of the `space-config.engine.memory_usage.lruTouchThreshold` is 50 which means the LRU touch activity will kick-in when the amount of objects within the space will cross half of the amount specified by the `space-config.engine.cache_size` value. | 50 | LRU |

+{% note %}
-{% infosign %} A `com.j_spaces.core.MemoryShortageException` or an `org.openspaces.core.SpaceMemoryShortageException` are thrown only when the JVM garbage collection and the eviction mechanism do not evict enough memory.
+A `com.j_spaces.core.MemoryShortageException` or an `org.openspaces.core.SpaceMemoryShortageException` are thrown only when the JVM garbage collection and the eviction mechanism do not evict enough memory.
 This can happen if the `space-config.engine.memory_usage.low_watermark_percentage` value is too high.
+{%endnote%}

 {% children %}